zarr-developers/zarr-python/README.rst

       nbytes: 3.6P; cbytes: 0; initialized: 0/1000000000
       mode: w; path: big.zarr

-See the [persistence documentation](PERSISTENCE.rst) for more details of the file format.
+See the `persistence documentation <PERSISTENCE.rst>`_ for more details of the file format.

 Tuning
 ------

 ``zarr`` is optimised for accessing and storing data in contiguous slices, of the same size or larger than chunks.
-It is not and will never be optimised for single item access.
+It is not and probably never will be optimised for single item access.

 Chunks sizes >= 1M are generally good.
 Optimal chunk shape will depend on the correlation structure in your data.

 ``zarr`` is designed for use in parallel computations working chunk-wise over data.
 Try it with `dask.array